TanTanmayMay/ML_MiniProject/README.md

 # Big-Mart-Sales-Prediction

-This is the ML Mini project of Group 1 in M10 Batch.
+This is the DSBDA Mini project.

 Motivation behind choosing this Problem statement?
 We randomly picked up a problem Statement hosted on Analytics Vidhya platform and implemented the same using machine learning algorithms taught to us in our curriculum